soderlind/a-faster-load-textdomain/README.md

 If you have a plugin or theme that loads a textdomain, e.g. `load_textdomain( 'textdomain', $path_to_mo_file )`, then this plugin will:

-1. Look for a cached version of the .mo file in `wp-content/cache/a-faster-load-textdomain/` directory.
+1. Look for a PHP version of the .mo file in `WP_CONTENT_DIR . '/cache/a-faster-load-textdomain'` directory.
-2. If the cached version exists, [include](https://www.php.net/manual/en/function.include.php) the cached version.
+2. If the PHP version exists, [include](https://www.php.net/manual/en/function.include.php) the file.
-3. If the cached version doesn't exist, load the .mo file, and save the file as PHP array in `wp-content/cache/a-faster-load-textdomain/` directory.
+3. If the PHP version doesn't exist, load the .mo file, and save the file as PHP array in `wp-content/cache/a-faster-load-textdomain/` directory.

 The localized PHP array can be cached via PHP OPcache.
 If you have PHP OPcache enabled, then the localized PHP array will be cached in memory, and the PHP file will not be parsed again.